MaddyGuthridge/shef/README.md

 ### 3. Implementation

+1. Design a data store to keep track of the state of our program.
-1. Write an implementation of the code, using test-driven development to validate our work.
+2. Write an implementation of the code, using test-driven development to validate our work.
-2. Write a CLI (command-line interface) using the `prompt-sync` library to allow users to interact with the library using their terminal.
+3. Write a CLI (command-line interface) using the `prompt-sync` library to allow users to interact with the library using their terminal.

 Here is an example spec of how the application could work.